 Their other properties include Rattlesnake Acres, Grant Street Ranch, Albright Ranch, and Lone Tree Ranch.
 Other varietals they grow on their properties include Merlot, Sangiovese, Syrah, Tempranillo, Zinfandel, Chardonnay, and others.

-Their signature wine is still their Petit Sirah, but as you can see, they have a wonderful selection of well-crafted single varietal and blended wines available.
+Their signature wine is still their Petite Sirah, but as you can see, they have a wonderful selection of well-crafted single varietal and blended wines available.
 If you've never tried a Petite Sirah, it tastes like delicious berries and has a wonderful spiciness that is unlike any other wine you will find anywhere.

 Wine tasting is available daily between 10 am and 4 pm.
 The cost is around $30 per person and is complimentary for their members.
 You must make an appointment for all wine tastings and all appointments start on the hour.

 Click the links below for the best monthly events all around Napa Valley.